agb32/cosmadoc/docs/source/slurm.md

 This example has the same distribution of tasks as the batch script just above.
 It starts a server task alone on the first node and then 16 client tasks on the other two nodes.
 All of the tasks will exist in the same `MPI_COMM_WORLD`.

+#### Another example could use:

+    #SBATCH -p cosma8
+    #SBATCH --ntasks=64
+    #SBATCH --tasks-per-node=16
+    #SBATCH --distribution=block:fcyclic:fcyclic,Pack

+    #SBATCH hetjob

+    #SBATCH -p cosma8
+    #SBATCH --ntasks=28
+    #SBATCH --tasks-per-node=1
+    #SBATCH --distribution=cyclic

+    mpirun -np 64 ./swift_mpi -v 1 --pin --threads=8 --cosmology  --self-gravity params.yml : \
+    -np 28 ./swift_mpi -v 1 --pin --threads=128 --cosmology --self-gravity params.yml

+Note, changes to the `--distribution` option may be required.
+This example tries to fill each node with tasks before moving to the next one ("block" and "Pack"), and then hand out tasks within a node round-robin among the sockets and cores ("fcyclic").
+The slurm documentation has a list of parameters that must be shared between all jobs, those that can be shared or specified individually, andthose that must be specified for each job.

+#### Heterogeneous jobs

 OpenMPI supports heterogenous jobs, but to use this the MPI installation must be linked against a process management interface (PMI) library.
 A clear error message seems to be produced when this is missing.
 Intel MPI implementations seem to work to some extent provided that the environment variable `export I_MPI_PMI_LIBRARY=/usr/lib64/libpmi.so` is set, but it's not clear that heterogenous jobs are fully supported and there seems to be some limitations (such as mixing nodes with exactly 1 and >1 tasks causing a crash) in some cases.
 Further documentation and examples can be found at [https://slurm.schedmd.com/heterogeneous_jobs.html](https://slurm.schedmd.com/heterogeneous_jobs.html).

 ### Using DDT without direct compute node access